paulkarpenko/us-code-ui/uscode/title-14-coast-guard/chapter-003-composition-and-organization.md

 A prior section 301, act Aug.
 4, 1949, ch.
 393, 63 Stat.
 518, related to permanent appointment of warrant officers, prior to repeal by Pub.
 L. 88–130, § 1(10)(A), Sept.
 24, 1963, 77 Stat.
 177. See section 571 et seq. of Title 10, Armed Forces.

 #### Amendments
+2025—Pub.
+L. 119–60, § 7201(e)(1), amended section generally.
+Prior to amendment, text read as follows: “In the Coast Guard there shall be admirals (two); vice admirals; rear admirals; rear admirals (lower half); captains; commanders; lieutenant commanders; lieutenants; lieutenants (junior grade); ensigns; chief warrant officers; cadets; warrant officers; and enlisted members.
+Enlisted members shall be distributed in ratings established by the Secretary.”

+Pub.
+L. 119–60, § 7201(b), renumbered [section 301 of this title](./chapter-003-composition-and-organization.md#section-301) as this section, resulting in no change.

 2018—Pub.
 L. 115–282 renumbered [section 41 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section41&num=0&edition=prelim) as this section.

 2016—Pub.
 L. 114–120 substituted “admirals (two);” for “an admiral,”.